IBM/model-evaluation-workbench/README.md

 ## 4. Deploy the application manually to local machine and Configure
    * 4.1 Deploy the application to local machine manually
    * 4.2 Configure the app with the available cognitive models

+The applicatioon can be either run on IBM cloud or deploy and run locally.

+Choose either Step 3 or Stpe 4 as per your convenience and need.

 ##### 4.1 Deploy the application to local machine manually